Kakaunet/CocoaScript/README.md

 # CocoaScript

-CocoaScript: Made by beginners, for beginners.
+CocoaScript: The coding language made by beginners, for beginners.

 CocoaScript is a coding language made for beginners.
 It was created for one big reason: to create scripts fast and easily.